-One of the components needed to apply a hotel revenue management is market segmentation.
+One of the components needed to apply a hotel revenue management consulting is market segmentation.
 It allows you to target and market to a variety of consumer groups with different behaviour with an offer that matches their needs and budget level.

 What is Hotel Market Segmentation?